 Step – 7 Switch off your iPhone or iPad and try your email again

 This should fix the problem related to the error that you are experiencing.
 If this does not fix your issue, we suggest that you delete the email account from your device and re-create the email account.
 If your account is active, you will not lose any emails that you have in your mail folders.

 After you remove the account from the default Mail app via Settings >Account & Passwords, you need to add it back manually using the Other option on the account selection screen.
 Then, input your email account using IMAP settings when prompted (get this information from your email provider.)
 Once you add your account with these settings, your emails should start to come through.

 For AOL mail accounts

-- Go to Settings> Mail > Accounts > Tap on your AOL mail account from the list
+- Go to Settings> Accounts & Passwords (or Mail for older iOS) > Accounts > Tap on your AOL mail account from the list

 - Tap on your AOL email address at the top of the page